b3aut1fu1mach1n3/image-upload/README.md

 # image-upload
-A simple React application for uploading files to an s3 bucket
+A simple express server with endpoint for uploading files to an s3 bucket